Qarik-Group/ultimate-guide-to-uaa/docs/authenticating-user-via-password.md

 In this section, the user will give their username (who they claim to be) and their password (their proof that it is them) to the `uaa` client application, rather than to the UAA.

-The `uaa` CLI will forward the username/password to the UAA API to get authorization to act on behalf of the user.
+The `uaa` CLI will forward the username/password to the UAA API to get authorization to act on behalf of the user; for example, to look up its own profile information and its associated groups.
+First and foremostly, to login as a UAA user is to confirm that the current user is indeed authenticated as that UAA user and can proceed with more requests with its data.

-For a UAA client to be allowed to authorize users with the UAA it needs a UAA client to exist with an `authorized_grant_types` list that includes `password`.

-We can use the `uaa` - authenticated as the `uaa_client` client - to create a new UAA client:
+To allow the `uaa` CLI to authenticate as `drnic` it will need to act with a new UAA client.
+Handily the `uaa` CLI can create new UAA clients:

 ```text
 uaa-deployment auth-client